madebr/pdfium-cmake/README.md

 - Pdfium is built in static and shared configuration

 Only the default options are currently tested.
 Code for building pdfium sources making use of skia/v8 is implemented but not working.
 Patches are welcome.

-## How can